 There are various types of sukuk structures relating to the nature of the underlying asset.
 The most commonly used is where the sukuk relates to a partial ownership of an asset (sukuk al-ijarah).
 Other types of these bonds relate to partial ownership of a debt (sukuk murabaha), project (sukuk al-istisna), business (sukuk al-musharaka), or investment (sukuk al-istithmar).
 Investors would still need to make their own independent assessment as to whether the particular Sukuk satisfies Shariah principles before investing.

-More information on Islamic bonds is available to Maybank Kim Eng clients.
+More information on Islamic bonds is available to Maybank Securities clients.
 Please contact your Trading Representative.

 - Listed and Unlisted Bonds and Fixed Income Securities